Brittany-Lewandowski/MSDS_6390_Visualization_Of_Information/README.md

 # Repository Description
-The content found in this repository contains projects completed in my Masters of Science class - Visualizaiton of Information.
+The content found in this repository contains projects completed in SMU's Masters of Science class - Visualizaiton of Information.